top of page

 Digital Portraits with Kathryn Fell

-Kathryn will be helping children in years 5 and 6 to create digital portraits.
+Kathryn will be helping children in years 5 and 6 to create digital animal portraits.

 www.kathrynfellphotography.co.uk